dev11systems/uniline/hardware/README.md

 # Uniline Hardware

 The Uniline hardware module provides the physical interface between a host device (phone or laptop) and the analog telephone network (POTS).
-It is designed for resilience, safety, and simplicity — enabling DATA, VOICE, and TTY operation with minimal components.
+It is designed for resilience, safety, and simplicity — enabling **DATA**, **VOICE**, and **TTY** operation with minimal components.

-This directory contains documentation and references for:
+This directory includes full documentation for:

 * The FXO line interface
 * Isolation and safety requirements
 * Audio routing and switching
+* High-impedance line monitoring
 * Mode control hardware
 * Power design
+* Enclosure design
+* Testing and validation workflows
 * PCB schematics
 * Bill of materials (BOM)

-Uniline is intended for educational, humanitarian, and resilience-focused use.
+Uniline is intended for **educational, humanitarian, and resilience-focused use**.

 ---